Fairfield University

 Marion Peckham Egan School of Nursing and Health Studies

-Formed in 1970 as the School of Nursing, it offers four-year undergraduate programs and is now part of the broader health studies division.
+Formed in 1970 as the School of Nursing, offering four-year undergraduate programs.

 Dolan School of Business

-Established in 1978 as a separate school, it offers both undergraduate and graduate degree programs, including a Master of Science in Financial Management.
+Established in 1978 as the School of Business, it now offers both undergraduate and graduate business degree programs.

 School of Engineering

-Formed in 1994 after the acquisition of Bridgeport Engineering Institute, it offers both undergraduate and graduate degree programs in engineering.
+Formed in August 1994 after the acquisition of Bridgeport Engineering Institute, offering both undergraduate and graduate degree programs.

 Find Scholarships at Fairfield University